bonolo1/taskmanager/README.md

 <img width="742" alt="Screenshot 2023-04-18 at 17 31 09" src="https://user-images.githubusercontent.com/127111801/232827382-3f38945e-9d2c-4859-8f3e-ec1d2071ea4c.png">

-Once you login successfully, your will see the notice for that and also the following menu options:
+Once you login successfully, you will see the message confirming that and also the following menu options:

 <img width="742" alt="Screenshot 2023-04-18 at 17 17 09" src="https://user-images.githubusercontent.com/127111801/232823294-18a7e896-b3a1-440b-b463-5d7bbc6a1e45.png">

-3. To add new users to the task manager, select and enter "r" from the menu.
+3. To add new users to the task manager, select "r" from the menu.

-- Enter a new user name that you would like to add.
+- Enter a new username that you would like to add.
 If a username already exists, you will be notified of this and you'll need to try again with a different new username.
 - Once the username has been added, choose a password and confirm the password.
-You will be notified if the password do not match whereby you'll need to try again with selecting a password.
+You will be notified if the passwords do not match whereby you'll need to try again with selecting a password.
 - A success message will be printed if the passwords match and the new user will be added to the system.

 <img width="742" alt="Screenshot 2023-04-18 at 17 04 09" src="https://user-images.githubusercontent.com/127111801/232823637-96d7d068-73c9-4c93-84f0-877b0d3db593.png">